Innocent Witness

 Innocent Witness is a 2019 South Korean legal drama film directed by Lee Han, starring Jung Woo-sung and Kim Hyang-gi.
 The film was released in South Korea on February 13, 2019.

 Synopsis

-The story follows the relationship between a lawyer and an autistic student.
 Soon-ho is an attorney who needs to pay his father's debt.
-One day, he is engaged to deal with a murder case: Mi-ran, a housekeeper accused of murdering her employer.
-Mi-ran claimed that she found her employer dead in his own room.
+One day, he is engaged to deal with a murder case: Mi-ran, a housekeeper, is accused of murdering her employer.
+Mi-ran claims that she found her employer dead in his own room.
 The only witness in this case is an autistic high school student named Ji-woo.
 To convince Ji-woo to attend the trial as a witness, Soon-ho decides to meet her, and befriends her in order to prove her testimony was false.